wsynuiag/NAPGaurd/README.md

 python val_NAPGuard.py --NFSI --thres_factor thres --sigma sigma
 ```
 Results will be saved in `runs/NAPGuard_val/`

+## Updates
+We also provide the patch detector `NAPGuard.pt` used in our paper.

 ## Citation
 If our work or this repo is useful for your research, please cite our paper as follows: